ibm-cloud-docs/monitoring/agent/upgrade_agent.md

-## Updating a monitoring agent that is deployed as a container in a Linux system
+## Updating a Docker agent
 {: #update_agent_docker}

-Complete the following steps to remove the monitoring agent that is deployed as a conatiner in a Linux system:
+Complete the following steps to remove the monitoring agent that is deployed as a container in a Linux system:

 1. Stop the monitoring agent container.
 Run the following command: